|

 Oh and better still, the money that you contribute to this particular nest egg has almost no risk.
 And wow!
 What about its artistic beauty that reflects historic meaning?

 Most of today's coin collectors developed the hobby within the last twenty years.
-Nearly all of the commemorative coins issued in this time period has increased in value.
-Here are a few examples of coin investments which have some collectors smiling: the 1995 Tenth Anniversary of the American Eagle coin set (issue price $995.00, current value $3,600.00); 1997w Reggie Jackson uncirculated $5 gold coin (issue price $225.00, current value $1,400.00), 2000w $10 uncirculated bimetal Library of Congress coin (issue price $235.00, current value $1,100.00), 2001w Capital's Visitor Center uncirculated $5 gold coin (issue price $235.00, current value $750.00).
+Nearly all of the commemorative coins issued in this time period have increased in value.
+Here are a few examples of coin investments which have some collectors smiling: the 1995 Tenth Anniversary of the American Eagle coin set (issue price $995.00, current value $6,600.00); 1997w Jackie Robinson uncirculated $5 gold coin (issue price $225.00, current value $4,400.00), 2000w $10 uncirculated bimetal Library of Congress coin (issue price $235.00, current value between $3,100.00 and $4,000.00 depending on its grade), 2001w Capital's Visitor Center uncirculated $5 gold coin (issue price $235.00, current value $1,750.00 or higher).

 Shown above left to right - 2000w $10.00 Library of Congress both proof & uncirculated - 1995w 10th Anniversary Gold & Silver Eagle proof mint set - 2001 P&D one dollar Buffalo coins.
 Part of the personal collection of the author.
 (Click on the image to enlarge).

 Tip number three: Bookmark the U.S. mint's web site and get on their email list.
 You get info on up and coming coin issues and circulation numbers.
-If you open an account you get a lot of privileges.
+If you open an account, you get a lot of privileges.
 Check it out.

 The beauty of investing your money in coins is that, in a sense, you get to "have your cake and eat it too."
 Unlike stocks or a savings account, you actually get something beautiful for your money, which you can take out and look at.
 The old adage in coin collecting is that you can spend every penny you have on your hobby, and still have money left over.
 If you invest wisely, you can make more than you would in any savings account, and your money is there when you need it, ready to be sold for a nice profit when you need ready cash.